Customer 1

 UI testing

 The agent drives a real Chromium browser and authors UI scenarios from intent.
 Steps are natural language, resolved at run time against the live accessibility snapshot, with a replay cache that makes repeat runs zero-LLM after the first success.
-Screenshots on every step; DOM, console, and network captured on failure.
-For a deeper walkthrough of browser-driven testing, see our guide to end-to-end testing.
-(Dedicated UI-testing pillar coming.)
+Screenshots on every step; DOM, console, and network captured on failure. guide to end-to-end testing (Dedicated UI-testing pillar coming.)

 End-to-end (E2E) testing

 Full user journeys that cross the UI and the API in one scenario: log in through the browser, capture the session, then assert the data landed correctly over HTTP.
 Because the same agent owns both surfaces, an end-to-end flow does not stop at the page boundary.
-The E2E pillar is in progress; until it ships, the UI runner above covers the same machinery.
+See API and end-to-end testing.

 Functional testing

 Does the feature do what it is supposed to: correct responses for valid input, clean errors for bad input, side effects that actually happened.
 The agent writes assertions on behavior, not just on status codes, and a POST is followed by a GET that proves the resource exists.
-(Dedicated functional-testing pillar coming; the mechanics are the same scenario engine described below.)
+(Dedicated functional-testing pillar coming; the mechanics are the same scenario engine.)

 API testing